Types of Commercial Paper (Uniform Commercial Code – UCC)

 Also known as asset backed commercial paper, they are backed by the issuer’s current assets.
 In most cases, a commercial paper is issued by large institutions by transferring certain financial assets to a special entity known as Structure Investment Vehicle.
 The issued commercial papers is then rated on the basis of the asset values of the special investment vehicle, keeping any credit risk off of the sponsoring or issuing organisation.

 Benefits of Commercial Papers

 Benefits to Issuers

-Fulfill short-term working capital needs: CPs provide an economical option to companies to fund their short-term loan needs for periods between seven days to one year.
+Fulfil short-term working capital needs: CPs provide an economical option to companies to fund their short-term loan needs for periods between seven days to one year.
 Companies can receive more funding at lower interest rates through commercial papers than loans from financial institutions.

-Flexible: The terms of the CP, such as maturity, and coupon rate, can be customized as per the requirement of the issuing company.
+Flexible: The terms of the CP, such as maturity, and coupon rate, can be customised as per the requirement of the issuing company.
 Hence, CPs are more flexible than other borrowing options such as loans.

 Tax friendly: Interest on CPs is considered part of the expense to a company.
 So, it helps to reduce the firm’s tax liability.